evoisec/sensor-data-analytics/README.md

 ### Front Office Quant Trading / Risk Management, Analytical Model of the Data

+Provides the Ground Truth - as the Prediction/Optimization Objective/Variable/Label

+Timeseries Data - Provides the Numerical Predictive Variables in the Model

+Reference Data - Provides the Categorical Predictive Variables in the Model

 1. Predictive / Regression Models, quantifying the influence of each predictive variable on the predictive error when trying to match/fit the ECG HR as close as possible

 2. Correlations between input and output variables